TrellixVulnTeam/swahilipython_SCMU/Doc/library/imp.rst

 Examples
 --------

-The following function emulates what was the standard import statement up to Python 1.4 (no hierarchical module names).
+The following function emulates what was the standard agiza statement up to Python 1.4 (no hierarchical module names).
 (This *implementation* wouldn't work in that version, since :func:`find_module` has been extended and :func:`load_module` has been added in 1.4.) ::

-   import imp
+   agiza imp
-   import sys
+   agiza sys

-   def __import__(name, globals=None, locals=None, fromlist=None):
+   def __import__(name, globals=None, locals=None, kutokalist=None):
        # Fast path: see if the module has already been imported.
        try:
            return sys.modules[name]